Dean's Automated Sports Card Grading System

 Eye Appeal

-Bonus for Great Centering
+Bonus for Well-Centered Cards

-1. Issued before 1956 and have a base grades between 1.5 and 6
+1. Cards issued before 1945 with a base grade between 1.5 and 6 are eligible.

-2. Issued between 1957 and 1979 and have a base grade between 1.5 and 7
+2. Cards issued between 1945 and 1979 with a base grade between 1.5 and 7 are eligible.

 Vertically OrientedHorizontally Oriented